Family Engagement Partnership

 “I honestly didn't know P's family very well before this home visit, but I left feeling like I'd known them for quite some time.
 We had so much fun chatting with P's mom, dad, as well as her older and younger sisters.”
 Teacher, Peabody Elementary School

 “My buddy and I visited with a student and his mother asked about her child’s goals for this year which included getting to school on time, being prepared, making the football team, and doing his best in school.
 We talked about strategies to reach those goals.
-His mom would like us to stay in communication; it was a very positive meeting.” –Teacher, Wilson High School
+His mom would like us to stay in communication; it was a very positive meeting.” –Teacher, Jackson-Reed High School